xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 In previous [articles](https://xta0.me/2019/08/03/Learn-PyTorch-3.html), we have explored an image generation technique using the GAN network.
 However, in the world of generative models, utilizing diffusion models to generate images has now become a new trend.
 In Jan 2020, a paper titled [Denoising Diffusion Probabilities Models](https://arxiv.org/abs/2006.11239) introduced a diffusion-based probability model for image generation.
 The term <strong>diffusion</strong> is borrowed from thermodynamics.
 The original meaning is the movement of particles from a region of high concentration to a region of low concentration.

 This idea of diffusion inspired machine learning researchers to apply it to <mark>denoising and sampling process</mark>.
-In other words, <mark>we can start with a noisy image and gradually transforms an image with high-levels of noise into a clear version of the original image</mark>.
+In other words, <mark>we can start with a noisy image and gradually transform an image with high levels of noise into a clear version of the original image</mark>.
 Therefore, this generative model, is referred to as a denoising diffusion probability model.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-09.gif">